vijayrajpanchall/matic-docs/docs/zkEVM/architecture.md

 ## [zkEVM Bridge](protocol/zkevm-bridge.md)

 The **zkEVM bridge** is a Smart Contract that lets users transfer their assets between two layers, LX and LY.
-The L1-L2 in zkEVM is a decentralised bridge for secure deposits and withdrawal of assets.
+The L1-L2 in zkEVM is a decentralized bridge for secure deposits and withdrawal of assets.
 It is a combination of two smart contracts, one deployed on one chain and the second on the other.

-The L1 and L2 contracts in zkEVM are identical except for where each is deployed. **Bridge L1 Contract** is on the Ethereum mainnet in order to manage asset transfers between rollups, while **Bridge L2 Contract** is on a specific rollup and it is responsible for asset transfers between Mainnet and the Rollup (or Rollups).
+The L1 and L2 contracts in zkEVM are identical except for where each is deployed. **Bridge L1 Contract** is on the Ethereum Mainnet in order to manage asset transfers between rollups, while **Bridge L2 Contract** is on a specific rollup and it is responsible for asset transfers between Mainnet and the Rollup (or Rollups).

 Layer 2 interoperability allows a native mechanism to migrate assets between different L2 networks.
 This solution is embedded in the bridge smart contract.